vsTerminus/Discord-NP/README.md

 That should install all dependencies except for two, which you can get from my Github page and will need to install manually:

-- [Mojo::Discord](https://github.com/vsTerminus/Net-Discord) (For connecting to Discord)
+- [Mojo::Discord](https://github.com/vsTerminus/Mojo-Discord) (For connecting to Discord)
-- [Mojo::WebService::LastFM](https://github.com/vsTerminus/Net-Async-LastFM) (For a non-blocking connection to Last.FM)
+- [Mojo::WebService::LastFM](https://github.com/vsTerminus/Mojo-WebService-LastFM) (For a non-blocking connection to Last.FM)

-Take the "Net" folder out of each and drop it into `C:\Strawberry\perl\lib\` and choose Yes when it asks you if you would like to merge with the existing Net folder.
+Take the "Mojo" folder out of each and drop it into `C:\Strawberry\perl\lib\` and choose Yes when it asks you if you would like to merge with the existing Net folder.

 That's it!
 Have fun.